 Contact an advisor to learn more about the Doctor of Acupuncture program.

 Reference our curriculum table for full prerequisites.
-To learn which classes fulfill these prerequisites, use our course equivalency guide.

 In addition to the prerequisites, applicants who plan to start the program without an awarded bachelor’s degree must also complete the following General Education Requirements: